Stadion Hristo Botev (Plovdiv)

 The stadium hosted the 2000 Bulgarian Cup Final.

-Since the middle of 2014 the stadium's reconstruction is on hold, due to the lack of financing.
-It is estimated that nearly €15,000,000 are needed in order for it to be completed.
-Since then, finances have been found and the reconstruction of the stadium is currently ongoing.
+Since the middle of 2014 the stadium's reconstruction was on hold, due to the lack of financing.
+It's estimated that nearly €15,000,000 were needed in order for it to be completed.
+Finances were found and the reconstruction of the stadium resumed.
 The first phase of the reconstruction, which involved making the stadium suitable for hosting football matches, was completed in March 2023.
+And on 29th of April 2023 Botev played against PFC Levski Sofia which was the first game on the newly renovated stadium.